Mode jumping MCMC for Bayesian variable selection in GLMM

 \subsection{Choice of proposal distributions}

 The implementation of MJMCMC allows for great flexibility in the choices of proposal distributions for the large jumps, the local optimization and the last randomization. \begin{itemize} \item Table~\ref{proposals} lists the current possibilities for drawing indexes to swap in the first large jump.
-In this setting, one would choose distributions such that there is a large number of components that are swapped.
+One should choose distributions where a large number of components are swapped.

 \item An important ingredient of the MJMCMC algorithm is the choice of local optimizer.
 In the current implementation of the algorithm, several choices are possible; simulated annealing, greedy optimizers based on best neighbor optimization or first improving neighbor~\citep{Blum03metaheuristicsin} which is another variant of greedy local search accepting the first randomly selected solution better than the current.
 For each alternative the neighbors are defined through swapping a few of the $\gamma_j$'s in the current model. \item For the last randomization, again Table~\ref{proposals} lists the possibilities, but in this case a small number of swaps will be preferable. \end{itemize} Different possibilities to combine the optimizers and proposals in a hybrid setting are also possible.
-Then, at each iteration, which proposal distributions and which optimizer to use are randomly drawn from the set of possibilities, see \citet[][sec 10.3]{robert2004bayes} for the validity of such procedures.
+Then, at each iteration, which proposal distributions and which optimizers to use are randomly drawn from the set of possibilities, see \citet[][sec 10.3]{robert2004bayes} for the validity of such procedures.